tonykieling/tinny_app/README.md

 ## Getting started
 - All dependencies will be installed using the command `npm install`.
-- Another way to run is by the command `node express_server.js`.
+- Running by the command `node express_server.js`.
+- There is a built-in user which `email` is `test@test.com` and `password` is `testp`.

 ## Improvements
-- A better interface with CSS and Bootstrap
+- A better interface with CSS and Bootstrap.
-- Buttons to return to previous pages
+- Buttons to return to previous pages.